imt-mobisyst/lct-pls/docs/basis-01-exo.md

 ### Search for a specific word (user name) in a lines

-- Detect for `bob` user in lines
+- Detect for `instald` user in lines
-- Print only lines with `bob` inside
+- Print only lines with `instald` inside

 There is a lot of string methods in Python (for instance, still in [W3School](https://www.w3schools.com/python/python_strings_methods.asp)) and one of them seems very interesting: `find()`.